tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 git config --list
 ```

-Response to the above indicates a new directory, the cloned repository `IntegratedProjects`, which is connected to the GitHub repository of the same name, has been created; it consists of one directory named `.git`.
+Response to the above indicates the cloned directory/respository, `IntegratedProjects`, which is connected to the `GitHub` repository of the same name, has been created; it consists of one directory named `.git`.

 # Create a New Java Eclipse Project in the Repository